Thursday, April 18, 2019

--Roman Catholic apologist De Maria wrote an article titled The Sacrifice of Jesus Christ, the Mass, in which he tries linking the sacrifice of the Mass to the Passover feast.
-He also responds to certain objections to Roman Catholic theology based on the Epistle to the Hebrews.
-Each of the author's claims in regards to the Mass will be analyzed in this article as follows:
+-Roman Catholic apologist De Maria wrote an article in which he tries linking the sacrifice of the mass to the Passover feast.
+He also responds to certain objections to Roman Catholic eucharist theology based on the Epistle to the Hebrews.
+Each of the author's claims are cited in bold letters and followed with critical commentary:

 "The Mass is our Passover feast.
 Because Christ is our Passover (1 Corinthians 5:6-8).
 Perhaps you refuse to keep the Feast.
 But we don’t."